arjunrshettygmail/PremiumCalculationTest/README.md

 2)Input Age:Minimunage is 1 and max age is 150
 3)Input death Suminsured: minimum 0 and max 10000000
-4)Only english language support and $ currency is considered 5)Copy pasting to input feilds is not considered for validated
+4)Only english language support and $ currency is considered 5)Copy pasting to input feilds is not considered for validation